 “Just about the worst thing that can happen to a teenage girl in this world is to develop an osbtetric fistula that leaves her trickling body wastes, stinking and shunned by everyone around her.” – Nicholas Kristof

 Obstetric fistula is the most devastating and serious of all childbirth injuries.
 It has been labeled the “most frightful affliction of humankind.”
 Fistula is preventable, when timely emergency obstetric care is available to women experiencing obstructed labor.

 This overview document describes obstetric fistula and the scope of the problem globally.
-It features the story of a woman whose fistula has been successfully healed through surgery and highlights Fistula Foundation’s treatment model in countries where we have funded partners.
+It highlights Fistula Foundation’s treatment model in countries where we have funded partners, and our accountability.

 Download our one-pager by clicking here or on the image to the left.

 Fast Facts & FAQ: For fistula facts and frequently asked questions about obstetric fistula, please visit the Fast Facts & FAQ section of our website.